 Tommy's trials at multiple hospitals

-Tommy's trials at Imperial College London
+Tommy's trials in London

 The early pregnancy period is critical for pregnancy success.
 We are investigating the impact of early pregnancy events such as pain and bleeding on the future risk of miscarriage and risk of long-term pregnancy complications such as pre-eclampsia and preterm labour.
 Women who are less than 14 weeks pregnant, aged between 16 and 50 years, with or without the pregnancy events described, are eligible to participate in the study.
 Participants are seen up to six times during their pregnancy where ultrasound scans are performed, and samples collected to screen for differences between women who do and do not have adverse pregnancy outcomes.
 For more information about the study, please email [email protected] or call the clinical research fellow on 07934920180.